davetron5000/sneaking-scala/getting_it_done/03_controller.md

       }
     }

+!SLIDE
+# "Power of Scala" has little to add

-!SLIDE bullets incremental
+!SLIDE
 # Low Risk, Low Value
-* "Power of Scala" has little to add
-* Java frameworks didn't have Scala in mind